retostauffer/PyGFSV2/README.md

    downloading with respect to the specification (``lonmin``, ``lonmax``, ``latmin`` and ``latmax``).
 * Parameters which have to be downloaded (each one can have it's own level/members specification).

-The default config file (used by ``GFSV2_get``) can [be found here](GFSV2/config/default.conf) and can be used as a template to specify the data set you need.
-A second template config can be found in the repository called [lisa.conf](lisa.conf).
-After you have made a copy and changed the config specification simply call:
+The package contains a [default.config](https://github.com/retostauffer/PyGFSV2/blob/master/GFSV2/config/default.conf) file which can be used as a starting point to write your own custom config file to be used alongside with `GFSV2_bulk`.
+Simply call:

+* ``GFSV2_defaultconfig > my_config_file.conf``

+... to get the template and adjust it according to your needs.
+Once finished, call:

 * ``GFSV2_bulk --config your_config_file.conf``

+... to start downloading the data.